mattmakai/fullstackpython.com/content/pages/02-development-environments/18-source-control.markdown

 open source systems are now used for version control on the largest and most complicated software projects in existence.
 There's no reason why your project should use anything other than an open source version control system in today's Python development world.
-The two primary choices are:
+The three primary choices are:

 * [Git](/git.html) is a free and open source distributed version control system.